stjerngren/bifrost/readme.md

 ```
 pip install git+https://github.com/axelstjerngren/level-4-project#"egg=bifrost&subdirectory=bifrost"
 ```
-This will enable to you to use the latest version of Bifröst
+This will enable to you to use the latest version of Bifröst.
+**N.B** You need to have Apache TVM installed.
+You can find installation instructions [here](https://tvm.apache.org/docs/install/index.html).

 ## Build from source
 When cloning, run